asitkumar26/nba-player-analytics/README.md

 - Add playing season as additional column
 - Fill null values with 0 for stats and salary.
-- Pick the columns that is needed for analysis and rename them to match sql database design
+- Pick the columns that is needed for analysis and rename them to match sql database design The link that has Data Cleanup or ETL Steps performed were https://github.com/asitkumar26/nba-player-analytics/blob/main/Presentation/ETLSteps.xlsx

 ### Dashboard
 The Dashboard that can be used for viewing and comparing a player stats and salary info will be as follows